-If you are facing a divorce and you’re looking for some of the best legal representation, consider Stange Law Firm, PC.
-Four of the firm’s attorneys were named Super Lawyers Rising Stars through Missouri and Kansas Super Lawyers Magazine in 2013.
+If you are facing a divorce and looking for some of the best legal representation, consider Stange Law Firm, PC.
+Four of the firm’s attorneys were named Super Lawyers and Rising Stars by Super Lawyers Magazine.

 Stange Law Firm, PC offers a confidential half-hour consultation to speak with an experienced attorney.
 Call us at: 855-805-0595 or visit us online.